TAHJones/elements-of-healing/README.md

 - The project is inspired by my passion for homeopathy and holistic medicine.
 I hope to use this site to restart my Homeopathy practice to help support people during these difficult times.

-- The shopping cart is largely based on the codeinstitute Boutique Ado django project and was modified by myself for the purposes of this site.
+- The shopping cart is based on the codeinstitute Boutique Ado django project and was modified by myself for the purposes of this site.